-The AMBEO is Sennheiser’s only soundbar and aims to recreate a home cinema system in a single soundbar, without the need for a wireless subwoofer and satellite speakers.
-It is a very high-end system and there’s not really any other bar that resembles it.
-However, its main competitors that offer a similar immersive experience are the Sony HT-ST5000, a full setup of the Bose 700 with a sub and satellites, and a similar setup with the Sonos Playbar.
+The AMBEO is Sennheiser's only soundbar and aims to recreate a home cinema system in a single soundbar, without the need for a wireless subwoofer and satellite speakers.
+It's a very high-end system and there isn't really any other bar that resembles it.
+However, its main competitors that offer a similarly immersive experience are the Sony HT-ST5000, a full setup of the Bose Soundbar 700 with a sub and satellites, and a similar setup with the Sonos Playbar.

 Your first impression of this bar will be its very large size.
-It is covered with fabric on the front and the sides, which allows you to see the speakers underneath.
+It's covered with fabric on the front and the sides, which allows you to see the speakers underneath.
 Unfortunately, this can get dirty or damaged easily.
-The top is made of two metal grills on the sides, and good quality plastic in the middle.
+The top is made of two metal grills on the sides and good quality plastic in the middle.

 The Sennheiser AMBEO soundbar is very large and heavy.
-Not only will it not fit in between the legs of the stand of a 55" TV, but most likely it will obstruct the bottom view of the screen since it is quite tall.
-You will be better off either wall mounting both the bar and the TV, or placing it in a separate table slightly lower than the TV table.
+Not only will it not fit in between the legs of the stand of a 55" TV, but most likely it'll obstruct the bottom view of the screen since it's quite tall.
+You'll be better off either wall-mounting both the bar and the TV or placing it in a separate table slightly lower than the TV table.

 There are no satellites with this soundbar.

-The build quality of the soundbar is good.
-The fabric that covers the front and sides is removable so you can clean it when it gets dirty, or keep it off if you prefer showing off the numerous speakers.
-It is very heavy, around 50lbs, and feels very robust.
+This soundbar's build quality is good.
+The fabric that covers the front and sides is removable, so you can clean it when it gets dirty or keep it off if you prefer showing off the numerous speakers.
+It's very heavy, around 50lbs, and feels very robust.

-Note: During our testing the bar got hot and started to smell bad with only about 10 minutes of operation.
+Note: During our testing the bar got hot and started to smell bad after about only 10 minutes of operation.
 The smell resembled that of a burning plastic/wire and was rather distracting and alarming.
 Although we completed the tests without any more serious issues, the smell was still apparent at the end.
-We are not sure if this was just on our bar or if this is normal and whether it will create a problem in the future.
+We aren't sure if this was just on our bar or if this is normal and whether it'll create a problem in the future.